naturalis/galaxy-pipeline-hybseq/README.md

 # galaxy-pipeline-hybseq
-End-to-end implementation of HybSeq analysis in Naturalis's Galaxy portal

 HybSeq is a data generation technique that constitutes a hybrid between shotgun high-throughput sequencing and amplicon sequencing.
 The technique results in markers suitable for phylogenomics (because they are